The UK Sports Association is:

-- The only official Great Britain member of Inas, the international federation for athletes with intellectual disability.
+- The only official Great Britain member of Virtus, the international federation for athletes with intellectual disability, down syndrome and autism

 - Recognised by UK Sport and a member of the British Paralympic Association.

-- Part of the Paralympic pathway and route to Global Games.
+- Part of the Paralympic pathway and route to Virtus Global Games.

 Our vision is:

-“A society that enables people with learning disability to excel and achieve their full potential in the sport of their choice.”
+“A society that enables people with intellectual impairment to excel and achieve their full potential in the sport of their choice.”